mixu/distsysbook/input/5_eventual.md

 Gossip is scalable, and has no single point of failure, but can only provide probabilistic guarantees.

 In order to make the information exchange during replica synchronization efficient, Dynamo uses a technique called Merkle trees, which I will not cover in detail.
-The key idea is that a data store can be hashed at multiple different level of granularity: a hash representing the whole content, half the keys, a quarter of the keys and so on.
+The key idea is that a data store can be hashed at multiple different levels of granularity: a hash representing the whole content, half the keys, a quarter of the keys and so on.

 By maintaining this fairly granular hashing, nodes can compare their data store content much more efficiently than a naive technique.
 Once the nodes have identified which keys have different values, they exchange the necessary information to bring the replicas up to date.